Centre of Mass Calculator

 What is the difference between center of mass and center of gravity?

 While the center of mass is the average location of mass in a system, the center of gravity is the point where the gravitational force acts.
-They coincide when the gravitational field is uniform.
+They coincide when the gravitational field is uniform, meaning the center of mass and center of gravity are equal in this case.

 How to verify a calculation